There I was in front of my audience. Every seat was full, all eyes on me. Just for a minute, the whole world stood still as I soaked in the moment.

 Years of work had now come to fruition, my words had become a book and it was time to share the story with the world.

 I held the microphone, welcoming and thanking my guests for being part of the celebration.
 As I spoke, I allowed readers to enter my world, sharing my passion for storytelling and giving them insight about the book.
 Research, location, trust, friendship, life’s ups and downs and the simple question,‘Why has this happened to me?’ were discussed.
 Five magical minutes passed and my final message was ‘Don’t wonder, make it happen.’

 The official celebration began as Pauline, a fellow author, launched ‘Outback Wonder,’ my new book.
 I was presented with a lovely bouquet of flowers consisting of pink lilies and white roses with a touch of green foliage sent from my publisher.

 People applauded and glasses clinked, as tiny bubbles floated to the surface.
 Splashes of orange, brown and silver surrounded the area.
-A bunch of balloons were gathered on a table full of new books.
+A bunch of balloons was gathered on a table full of new books.
 Readers crowded around.
 A lady with short hair and a friendly smile sat behind the desk.
 Words were exchanged and books were sold.

 I sat at a small table where an Akubra hat rested, watching the queue forming across the room.
 Readers eagerly awaited to meet me.
 They held their books tightly in their hands.
 A new prized possession, a means for them to escape into another world.